Early Eighteenth Century Maps of Ile Saint Jean: 1700-1720

 This period in cartographic history is punctuated by large regional maps that depict the intensifying French interest in the New World, especially in the large territory of Louisiana, named after the French king.
 But on a lesser scale, there was an important focus on settlement in the Gulf of Saint Lawrence.

 Major colonial outposts were planned for Ile Royale-Cape Breton and, neglected until this time, Ile St. Jean.
 This new interest led, for the first time, to the production of working maps of Ile St. Jean to assist in the planning of the new colony established in 1720.
 A new and exciting moment in our quest for Ile Saint Jean begins in these years when, by 1722, this simple unlabelled map of the region, now in the British Library, was drawn by a French cartographer for the establishment of a colony on this neglected crescent-shaped piece of land in the Gulf of Saint Lawrence.
 Soon the place names of the major settlements, all in pre-existing Aboriginal and Basque harbours, would begin to appear on maps derived from this model.
-It may be the first “working paper” to place Ile St. Jean in a regional context where colonisation could be planned.
+It may be one of the first “working papers” to place Ile St. Jean in a regional context where colonisation could be planned.

 The period which follows on Ile St. Jean – 1720-1758 – is illustrated with such an abundance of manuscript maps newly come to light in the French National Archives that it is too soon to arrive at any reliable chronology or cartographic narrative.
 This is the subject of the next post.